-At iCIMS, the market leading cloud recruiting platform provider, user experience is everything.
+At iCIMS, the talent cloud company that empowers employers to attract, engage, hire, and advance the world’s best talent, user experience is everything.
 Since 2000, iCIMS has been solely dedicated to getting recruitment right, which means a laser focus on the experience of its users: hiring managers, job candidates, recruiters, and others.
 Experience is built into every product decision, every user interaction, and the company culture itself.

 We recently spoke with Ben Barresi, director of cloud hosting at iCIMS and James Kim, manager of cloud operations at iCIMS to get more insight into the unique ways the company uses New Relic to deliver on its experience promise.

-New Relic: Congratulations on your company becoming the No. 1 provider for cloud-based recruitment software.
+New Relic: Congratulations on being an award-winning talent cloud company and becoming #1 in the global recruitment technology market.
 What does this mean in terms of your customer base and applications processed?

 Ben Barresi: Thanks!
-We’re now No. 1 because we have more than 4,000 global customers (including 20% of the Fortune 100) who use our platform to find and hire more than 4 million people every year.
+We are proud to serve a large customer base and impact the lives of millions – we have more than 4,000 global customers, including nearly 30% of the Fortune 100 companies, who employ more than 30 million people worldwide.
 Our platform processes more than 75 million job applications annually.
-By the way, New Relic Browser and New Relic Insights help us track these and other statistics to measure our reach around the world.
+By the way, New Relic Browser and Dashboards help us track these and other statistics to measure our reach around the world.

-James Kim: We also have an extensive partner ecosystem and one of the largest marketplaces in our industry, with more than 300 integrated partners and 11,000 API-based integrations for our customers.
-And those integrations are instrumented with New Relic APM.
+James Kim: We also have an extensive partner ecosystem and one of the largest marketplaces in our industry, as we work with more than 700 Talent Cloud partners, with 300+ productized integrations, rich APIs, and an Application Marketplace.
+Those integrations are instrumented with New Relic APM.

 New Relic: Your company’s New Relic implementation is rather unique.
 Tell us how you’re using it differently to help you fulfill your company’s mission.